Skip to content

 Time

-Fixed price for the Premium Sedan · Budapest.
+Fixed price for the Premium BMW 3 Series Sedan · Budapest.
 No hidden fees.

 Vehicle options and pricing

 The fixed price covers fuel, motorway tolls and vignettes for all three countries, road taxes, parking, bottled water, chargers and child seats on request, with no surcharge for night pickups or flight tracking.
 We build in comfort stops along the way.
-Pay by card online, or a deposit online with the balance in cash to your driver.
+Send a booking request and we confirm availability and payment instructions directly.
 Cancellation is free up to 24 hours before pickup.

 What's included